magepages/mpdocs/docs/store-credit/index.md

 #### 2.2.
 Add New/Edit Form

-From the Admin Panel, go to `Marketing > Store Credit > Credit Transactions > Create New Transaction`
+From the Admin Panel, go to `Marketing >  > Credit Transactions > Create New Transaction`

 ![](https://i.imgur.com/qYCsYpg.png)

 - **Select Customer**
   - When you click on this item, the popup displays a list of all the customers in the store.
 Admins only select a customer in the list.
-  - The name of customers selected by admins in this section will be added to the credit into their `Store credit balance`
+  - The name of customers selected by admins in this section will be added to the credit into their ` balance`
   - If leaving this field blank, customer will have an error message

 - **Amount Note**